NinaP04/Budgetplaner-2.0/README.md

 The application interacts with the user via the browser.
 Users can:

+- Hauptmenü / Dashboard anzeigen
-- View the pizza menu
+-
 - Select pizzas and quantities
 - See the running total
 - Receive an invoice generated as a file